Salihli: History

 After the war, Salihli became one of the biggest and the most important districts of Manisa.

 It is not always easy to make estimates on Salihli's population before the establishment of the Republic of Turkey due to the lack of adequate sources.
 However, a population of 500 people was confirmed for Sart during the 1831 census.
 The city grew quite fast after the construction of the railway until the Turkish War of Independence.
 In the yearbook of 1891, 3000 people and in the yearbook of 1908, 4400 people were documented to be living in Salihli.
 In the first Republican census of 1927, 7191 people were recorded.
 The departure of the town's minority populations in 1923 also caused the population to decrease.

 Salihli has always been an attractive destination for immigrants.
 In the Ottoman era, the region was a favorite stopover for nomad clans (aşiret).
 Today, it is still possible to trace the names of some of the region's villages to the original aşiret names such as Karayahşi, Araplı, Burhan, Beylikli, Çökelek, Eldelek, Dombaylı, Durasıllı, Sindel etc. Moreover, some aşiret names refer to unsettled localities, such as Sığıralcısı, Bayındırlı, Karatekeli, Kuşdoğanlı, Kacar, Taras, Karakeçili.
 After the 1890s until the 1950s, Salihli also attracted many immigrants moving into Turkey from the Balkans, from Yugoslavia and Bulgaria particularly.
 Many Turkic-speaking immigrants from Xinjiang, China chose to live in Salihli during the Chinese revolutionary disturbances.

-By considering the population increase rate according to 1985–1990 census, as of 1995 an approximate number of 170,000 people were living inside the boundary of the city.

-According to the census of 2009, the population in Salihli (including rural area) is 155 333 where 96 503 people were recorded in the city center.

 This part of the population, mainly Kazakhs and known as Türkistanlılar in the city, came to Salihli between 1954 and 1955 in the following years.
 After the 1970s, some immigration from Eastern Anatolia also came to strengthen the ranks of the previous immigrants.
 Counter-movements in the population were towards Turkey's big cities and to Europe, especially to Germany and France).

+Composition

+There are 103 neighbourhoods in Salihli District: